-Go Valentine and tell that lovely maid
+Go, Valentine, and tell that lovely maid

-This dreary gloom of dull monastic night.
+This dreary gloom of dull monastic night;

-Say that from every joy of life remote
+Say, that every joy of life remote

-Who pours like him her solitary song.
+Who pours like me her solitary song;

 | Best Poems | Short Poems